borzacchiello/PINcher/README.md

 ## Example of Use
 #### Change the result of every arithmetic operations in libreoffice calc

-We can use `pincher` to change the result of every memory operation performed by libreoffice calc.
+We can use `pincher` to change the result of every arithmetic operation performed by libreoffice calc in a cell.

 For example, using `LibreOffice 6.0.7.3 00m0(Build:3)` on `ubuntu 18.04`, we can execute: